LordSeven777/taskify-app-frontend-react-typescript/README.md

-# Getting Started with Create React App
+# Taskify

+## Description
+This is an application that helps you manage your tasks.
+You just have to register or sign in and then record your tasks into the app.

+## Live URL
+The deployed application is live at the following URL: https://tool-taskify-react.netlify.app/

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`